davidchampredon/EREHF/note.md

 # Notes

-It seems there is no need to fit the population size.
-When try to fit it, MCMC fails.
-But when I enter on purpose a wrong value for pop_size, the forcast is still pretty good.

 Increasing parameter 'alpha'  (heterogeneity parameter) has the effect of
  * lowering the peak incidence and bring slightly sooner the peak time,
  * does _not_ affect the duration of the overall epidemic